BHafsa/BHafsa/README.md

 ## ⬆ Research Interest
 - :one: Deep learning for time series.
 - :two: Anomaly detection in human behavior.
-- :three: Acceptance of smart home technologies.
+- :three: ML applications in wearable devices and smart homes.